-This is a solution to KI #1, using truancation of SUPIs.
+This is a solution to KI #1, using truncation of SUPIs.

 6.7.2 Solution details

-Edtor’s Note: The exact way that this solution addresses requirements in KI#1 needs to be elaborated in detail.
+Editor’s Note: The exact way that this solution addresses requirements in KI#1 needs to be elaborated in detail.

 6.7.2.1 UE Side

-UE shall truancate the username portion before encrypting it using ECIES.
+UE shall truncate the username portion before encrypting it using ECIES.

-Truancation of SUPIs in NAI format shall be performed by the same component, either USIM or ME that performs the calculation of SUCI in the following manner:
+Truncation of SUPIs in NAI format shall be performed by the same component, either USIM or ME that performs the calculation of SUCI in the following manner:

-Encrypt username portion using byte-encode, e.g. ASCII.
+Encrypt the username portion using byte-encode, e.g. ASCII.

 Choose one kind of the bytes (e.g. 0-F in hexadecimal) by the random number generator.